 Mie Prefecture is therefore working to create a partnership between landowners and corporations to participate in forest-restoration projects.

 We agree with that objective and concluded forest preservation agreement with landowners.
 Shimizu is working on a forest-building project in the town of Isedera, in Matsusaka City, which is famous for its brand of beef.

 Shimizu has set forth the following four guidelines as its policy on this project:

 - Shimizu will contribute to forest development to replenish as much of the timber we consume at our job sites as possible.

 - We will help to reduce CO2 through forest-building.

 - We will deter landslides during periods of torrential rains through forest-building.

 - We will deepen our ties with local residents through locally rooted activities.

-We launched this project in 2008 and currently engage in activities three times in the spring and three times in the fall, for a total of six times a year.
+This initiative was launched in 2008 and we currently aim to hold six activities a year, three in the spring and three in the fall., for a total of six times a year.
 To be specific, we are working to regenerate the forest by clean-cutting or thinning one hectare and planting trees each year with the goal of restoring the ancient woodlands.
 We also built a walkway and have made other improvements to create an environment that many people can enjoy.

 Shimizu also works on activities with local residents to maintain local interaction.
 Among these activities are nature tours for local elementary school children and putting up nesting boxes built by pre-school children and their parents.